-At Clear Lake Dental Care, we not only stay abreast of the latest techniques in dentistry, such as All-on-4 Implants.
-We also continually add new technology to improve our diagnostic and treatment options for our patients
+At Clear Lake Dental Care, we stay abreast of the latest techniques in dentistry, such as All-on-4 Implants, and continually add new technology to improve our diagnostic and treatment options for our patients.

 Digital x-rays have many benefits for our patients:

-- Far less radiation — Digital x-rays use about 90 percent less radiation than film x-rays.
+- Far less radiation — Digital x-rays use about 90 percent less radiation compared to conventional film x-rays.

 - Higher quality images — Film x-rays were always constrained by the size of the film.
 Digital x-rays can be enlarged without losing resolution, making for a better, more precise view of the tooth’s structure.